 Reviewing your own copy or relying on co-workers can be a recipe for disaster.

 Anyone in the financial services business knows that accuracy counts in this industry.
-Whether you’re employees are sending an RFP response to a client or a prospect, an annual enrollment package to a 401(k) plan participant, or a quarterly letter to your investment advisory clients, mistakes can be embarrassing.
+Whether your employees are sending an RFP response to a client or a prospect, an annual enrollment package to a 401(k) plan participant, or a quarterly letter to your investment advisory clients, mistakes can be embarrassing.
 And sometimes, they can also be expensive.

 In 2007, a local car dealership came up with a brilliant plan to stimulate sluggish sales: mail out 50,000 scratch tickets, one of which would reveal a $1,000 cash prize.
 But the direct marketing company they hired mistakenly upped the ante when they printed said scratch tickets, making every one of them a grand-prize winner, for a grand payout of $50 million.
 Unable to honor the debt, the dealership instead offered a $5 Walmart gift certificate for every winning ticket.*